 For multisite solutions you may want several domain names to be redirected to one website, where the URLs originally entered in the browser by visitors do not change.
 If this fits your needs, please contact us to ask us to configure a server alias.

 A subdomain is a domain prefix to the primary domain (for example https://prefix.yourdomain.com).
 Subdomains can be useful to separate different parts of an organisation or company, or to give an important part of the website it's own spot.

 Creating a subdomain

-When logged in as the webmaster in Cosmos Service Centre, click 'Subdomains' under the 'Hosting' tab in the bottom left-hand menu.
+When logged in as account administrator in our Service Centre, click 'Subdomains' under the 'Hosting' tab in the bottom left-hand menu.
 Then click 'Add subdomain' to create a new subdomain.
 Fill in the name of the subdomain in the 'Subdomain' field, and click create.
 Unless you know what you are doing, the 'Webroot' field should be left empty.

 In the same overview you can see which subdomains have been created.
 The primary domain is there by default, do not delete or change it.
 You can change whatever subdomain you have created by clicking on a subdomain, entering the desired name for the subdomain and saving, or you can delete a subdomain by clicking the bin icon.

 To be able to see and use a website and the email connected to a domain name, the internet browser needs to know where these services are being hosted.
 To this end, the internet uses the DNS (Domain Name System).
 Within this system, a domain name that a human types into the browser is being translated into the associated IP address that computers use to communicate with each other.
 This is very much like looking for a name in the phone book and finding the phone number associated with that name.
 This infographic shows how the DNS works.